 When it comes to surveying old properties, historic homes or non-standard buildings, specialist knowledge and experience is worth its weight in gold.
 Do look for solid evidence to back up any claims of listed building expertise to ensure that the surveyor you are instructing really is an expert in the field.
 Consider the following questions:

 - Do they have an advanced knowledge of traditional building materials and methods such as timber framing, lime mortar, traditional plasters or linseed paint?
 A lack of awareness or, worse, recommending modern construction methods and materials for a period building can do untold long-term damage.

 - Are they trained in the use of advanced surveying tools and techniques for historic properties, including thermal imaging, drone surveys and other non-invasive testing methods?
 Beware of any surveyor claiming to be an expert in listed buildings who uses nothing more than a basic damp meter.

 - Can they demonstrate a passion for our national architectural heritage?
-Look for clues such as active involvement with the Institute of Historic Building Conservation (IHBC), The Society for the Protection of Ancient Buildings (SPAB), The Landmark Trust, Historic England, CADW, Historic Environment Scotland or similar bodies.
+Look for clues such as active involvement with the Institution of Historic Building Conservation (IHBC), The Society for the Protection of Ancient Buildings (SPAB), The Landmark Trust, Historic England, CADW, Historic Environment Scotland or similar bodies.